Los Angeles Rams vs. Houston Texans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Rams stats and trends

-- In Los Angeles' seven games this year, it has five wins against the spread.
+- Los Angeles has played seven games, with five wins against the spread.

 - Los Angeles' games this year have gone over the point total four times in nine opportunities (44.4%).